 Fort Worth's Brownfields Program aims to decrees blight, remove environmental contamination and reinvigorate redevelopment in the community.

-By definition, a brownfield is an abandoned or underutilized building-structure or vacant land that has real or perceived environmental contamination which prevents redevelopment.
+By definition, a brownfield is an abandoned or underused building-structure or vacant land that has real or perceived environmental contamination which prevents redevelopment.
 Since 1995, the Environmental Protection Agency has awarded millions of dollars to local governments to enhance local brownfields programs throughout the country.
 This program helps developers clean up and redevelop contaminated properties to support reuse.

 To obtain more information contact: